-As of May 2008, there are 765 four-year universities and 417 two-year Junior Colleges in Japan.
+As of May 2008, there are 765 four-year universities and 417 two-year Junior Colleges ('Tanki Daigaku' in Japanese, literally meaning short-term universities) in Japan.
 A large number of these institutions (77.0% of universities and 92.6% of junior colleges) are private.
-In Japan, higher education is still mainly for young people of around 20 years old, most often for high school graduates to continue their academic career.
-While the young population is expected to remain on the decline, universities in Japan are steadily increasing in number.
+In Japan, higher education is still mainly for young people of around 20 years old, most often for high school graduates continuing their academic career.
+While the young population is expected to stay on the decline, universities in Japan are steadily increasing in number.
 The deregulation on the legal conditions for establishing universities in the 1990s and 2000s triggered new universities mushrooming (including those universities which were transformed from two-year Junior Colleges) --- there was a remarkable increase in the total number of universities, from 507 in 1990 to 649 in 2000 and 726 in 2005.
 The number has kept steadily increasing after 2005, with more than 10 being added every year on average.

-In such a situation which may be described as the 'oversupply' of higher education if the market is sought only in young high school graduates, universities are more interested and involved in providing 'adult education' --- 'adults' meaning here those who have decided to study at universities after having spent some period of non-academic careers (e.g. work, child-rearing), not those traditional university students who have become over 20 (legally, adults are defined as those over 20 in Japan) in the course of their academic career, which consecutively continues after their graduation from high schools at the age of 18.
+In such a situation which can be described as the 'oversupply' of higher education if the market is sought only in young high school graduates, universities are more interested and involved in providing 'adult education' --- here 'adults' means those who have decided to study at universities after having spent some period of non-academic careers (e.g. work, child-rearing), not those traditional university students who have become over 20 (legally, adults are defined as those over 20 in Japan) in the course of their academic career, which consecutively continues after their graduation from high schools at the age of 18.